How Much Does It Cost to Sell a Home in Maricopa AZ?

 Two items on every Maricopa seller's closing statement are property tax prorations and HOA prorations.

 Pinal County property taxes.
 Taxes are billed in arrears in two installments per year.
 At closing, the seller credits the buyer for the seller's share of taxes that have accrued but are not yet due.
-On a typical Maricopa home with an annual tax bill of $ 1,500 to $ 2,500, the proration credit at closing ranges from a few hundred to roughly $ 2,000, depending on the closing date relative to the next tax due date.
+On a typical Maricopa home with an annual tax bill of 1,500 to 2,500 dollars, the proration credit at closing ranges from a few hundred to roughly 2,000 dollars, depending on the closing date relative to the next tax due date.

 HOA dues.
 If your home is in an HOA, the seller pays dues through the closing date.
 Any prepaid dues beyond closing are refunded.
-Most Maricopa HOAs charge monthly or quarterly dues in the $ 50 to $ 150 range, with some higher-amenity communities charging more.
+Most Maricopa HOAs charge monthly or quarterly dues that vary by community, with higher-amenity communities running higher.
+Call 520-838-8037 for the current figure on any community you are considering.

 HOA resale disclosure fee.
-Most Maricopa HOAs charge the seller a fee to produce the required resale disclosure package during escrow, typically $ 200 to $ 400.
+Most Maricopa HOAs charge the seller a fee for producing the required resale disclosure package during escrow, typically $ 200 to $ 400.

 HOA transfer and capital contribution fees.
-These are paid by the buyer, not the seller, in most Maricopa communities.
+These are paid by the buyer in most Maricopa communities, not the seller.
 The seller should verify the structure in the resale disclosure package because some communities split fees differently.

 Mortgage payoff and lender fees